Tushar2871/refokus/README.md

 - [ ] Add more case studies
 - [ ] Implement dark mode

-## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👤 Author
-[Your Name]
-- GitHub: [Your GitHub Profile]
-- LinkedIn: [Your LinkedIn Profile]

 ## 🙏 Acknowledgments
 - Inspired by Refokus design agency